What to Look For in a San Francisco Storage Unit When You Want to Expand Your Space at Home

 That’s not necessarily an issue in San Francisco, where the climate is blissfully mild.
 So if you’re using a storage unit for a couple of months, you don’t need to worry about climate-control.
 However, if you’re putting stuff in storage long term, think about getting a climate-controlled unit.
 Winter months in San Francisco can be quite rainy, and that humidity can affect and potentially ruin your belongings.

-And if you’re storing valuable and delicate items – important documents, rare books, antiques, expensive electronics, leather shoes and handbags – it’s recommended that you choose a climate-controlled unit, regardless of how long you’re planning to use it.
+And if you’re storing valuable and delicate items – important documents, rare books, antiques, expensive electronics, leather shoes and handbags – it’s recommended that you choose a climate-controlled unit in San Francisco, regardless of how long you’re planning to use it.

 • Location is important